 What does your work provide?

 Blogging provides me with an outlet.
 I’m the type of person who measures her day by what she created that day.
 Did I write a blog post?
 Did I create a social media post or inspiring quote picture?
+Did I work on my shop?
 Did I incorporate a new plug-in or fix a few things on the website?
 Did I help my son with something or make him laugh today?
 Did I try a new recipe?
 Things like that.
-Having an outlet to feed your creative beast is not only therapeutic but it is a seriously good vitamin for mental health.
-My blog provides me with a place to bring my ideas to life, to express my thoughts, and to help others in the same boat.
+Having an outlet to feed your creative beast is not only therapeutic but is a seriously good vitamin for mental health.
+My blog provides me with a place to bring my ideas to life, to express my thoughts, and help others in the same boat.
 This is a success!

 I come from a large family with a variety of personalities.
 If you happen to be the baby of the family, like myself, sometimes it can be hard to be heard.
 In large conversations I have found to be heard and listened to is like a battle.
 You need to fight for space.
 And even when you do get the soapbox you’re likely to get interrupted.
 Do you hear me?
 On the flip side, the pro of this family position is that I have become an excellent listener, which in some ways is more powerful than speaking.
 But when I have something important to say when people won’t let me have a voice, my blog gives me permission to speak without interruptions.

 Life purpose is something every human craves.
 We want to feel like we’re making a difference!
 My blog helps provide that purpose.
 Whether 500 people read my stuff or ten, I’m at least going beyond my walls and reaching out to the world.
 I’m at least taking the steps to do something I am passionate about.
 For instance, as I mentioned earlier, my blog gives me a platform.
-I’m super passionate about helping people lose weight and getting healthy.
+I’m passionate about helping people live simply and helping their kiddos enjoy the small stuff.
 I’m also passionate about our mental well-being.
 And I love to try and raise an independent child in a fun way.
 My blog allows me to fulfill those passions by writing about those topics…it gives me purpose.